AlliAyobami/ToDoList/README.md

 ## About This To Do

-In line with the Task: Build a RESTful API for a To-Do List Application.
+In line with the Task: Build a RESTful API for a To-Do List Application. \*_INSTALLATION_

+1. Kindly clone this repo
+2. You can use this in XAMMP, WAMP or DOCKER. (recommend Xammp)
+3. Run php artisan migrate
+4. You can follow the spec below or make use of http://127.0.0.1:8000/docs

 **USER AUTH ENDPOINTS**